American homes are shrinking. One recent survey found that home sizes reduced almost 2% between March 2021 and 2022.

 First, test your viewing angle by sitting on your couch opposite your TV.
 Are you straining your neck?
 Can you see the TV from various places in the room?

-If you answer no to either of these questions, consider buying a swiveling and tilting mount.
+If you answer no to either of these questions, consider buying a swiveling and tilting stand.
 This will allow you to move the TV around, out from the wall, and angle it up and down as needed.
 Just make sure the mount doesn’t allow you to pull the TV down too close to the fireplace, especially if you’re mounting it with a gas or wood-burning fireplace.

 Benefits and Downsides of a TV-Mounted Fireplace

-Mounting a TV above a fireplace is a style decision not to be taken lightly.
+Placing a TV above a fireplace is a style decision not to be taken lightly.
 While the placement is generally safe, some serious safety concerns must be considered.
 Weigh the pros and cons before deciding if this decor option is right for you.

 Some pros include:

 - If your fireplace is electric, you already have outlets available

 - Frees up floor space

 - Soot, smoke, and heat can negatively affect the TV

 - You may have to mount a smaller than the desired TV